Lilis Energy, Inc. (LLEX): How Do the Books Stack Up?

-Lilis Energy, Inc. (NYSE:LLEX) is on our radar right now but there could still be some opportunities on the horizon.
-Now trading with a market value of 13.25M, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
+Lilis Energy, Inc. (NYSE:LLEX)’s interesting series of developments are underway around the US stock market these days.
+Now trading with a market value of 17.67M, the company has a mix of catalysts and obstacles that spring from the nature of its operations.
 Everyone seems to have their own opinion of this stock.
 But what do the numbers really say?
 We think it’s a great time to take a fresh look.Lilis Energy, Inc. (NYSE:LLEX) Fundamentals That Matter

 It’s generally a good idea to start with the most fundamental piece of the picture: the balance sheet.
 The balance sheet health of any company plays a key role in its ability to meet its obligations and maintain the faith of its investment base.
 For LLEX, the company currently has 4.34 million of cash on the books, which is offset by 0 in current liabilities.
 The trend over time is important to note.
 In this case, the company’s debt has been growing.
 The company also has 18.99 million in total assets, balanced by 0 in total liabilities, which should give you a sense of the viability of the company under any number of imagined business contexts.